irvinlim/mesosmock/README.md

-# mesosmock
+# Mesosmock

+_Mesosmock is currently still an active work in progress (WIP)._

-**mesosmock** is a HTTP server aimed to mock the behaviour of a real Apache Mesos master, without setting up a real Mesos cluster with several agents.
-This can be useful for integration/end-to-end tests, or stress/chaos testing of Mesos frameworks.
+**Mesosmock** aims to mock the behaviour of a real [Apache Mesos](https://mesos.apache.org/) cluster.
+Specifically, it is a HTTP server with the same API as a Mesos master, emulating various behaviours as if it is serving a real Mesos cluster.
+This can be useful for integration/end-to-end tests, or stress/chaos testing of [Mesos frameworks](https://mesos.apache.org/documentation/latest/frameworks/).

-The server can be configured to respond or initiate requests based on a configuration file.
-For example, taking the scheduler API, resource offers and status updates can be configured to be sent at a specific rate.
+Mesosmock can be configured to behave differently based on settings loaded from a TOML configuration file.
+For example, you can mock an arbitrary number of Mesos agents with infinite resources, or emulate random task failures with a specific probability.

 ## Features